-Action Key dates Attend UCAS Conventions and University Open Days Speak to teachers and discuss predicated grades - make realistic choices Year 12 and beginning of Year 13 Decide which five universities to apply to Explore subject choices and careers paths by attending University Discovery Days.
-Summer of Year 12 and beginning of Year 13 Complete the UCAS application form Gather together qualifications achieved and currently undertaking Write a personal statement Teachers to write student academic reference to support student's application Submit application form to UCAS Sit any additional entry admissions tests (e.g. UKCAT/BMAT for Medicine/Dentistry).
-15 October - deadline for application to Oxford or Cambridge and courses in Medicine, Dentistry and Veterinary Science 2 15 January - deadline UK/EU applicants to be guaranteed equal consideration.
-Offers/declines/invitations to interviews start to arrive - check UCAS track Attend interview and university visit days to help make an informed choice on which university to attend.
+ACTION KEY DATES 3 Wait for decisions Offers/declines/invitations to interviews start to arrive - check UCAS track Attend interview and university visit days to help make an informed choice on which university to attend.
 UCAS Extra opens in February for students who have declined all their offers or not received any.
 Receive confirmation of university decisions from UCAS September onwards (depending on when UCAS form submitted).
 Please note that the length of time varies across all institutions.
-End of April/May Accept/decline offers Inform UCAS of firm/first choice and insurance/second choice.
-Results day If: Firm choice grades met - wait for confirmation of place from UCAS/university Or: Firm choice grades not met - check with firm choice university; if not accepted contact insurance choice.
-Firm/insurance choice grades not met or no offers held - enter Clearing Contact universities with vacancies.
+1 Accept/decline offers Inform UCAS of firm/first choice and insurance/second choice.
+End of April/May Students will be informed by UCAS of exact deadline 5 Results day If Firm choice grades met - wait for confirmation of place from UCAS/university Or Firm choice grades not met - check with firm choice university; if not accepted contact insurance choice.
+Mid August